AnasAlghannam/SmartHome/README.md

 - `L[value]` : LDR state (0/1 for Dark/Bright)
 - `G[UID]`   : Scanned RFID Tag UID (e.g., `Gaa bb cc dd`)

-## 🔮 Future Enhancements

-- [ ] Add a real-time clock for scheduled operations
-- [ ] Implement a web dashboard using Node.js
-- [ ] Add a backup battery power supply
-- [ ] Integrate a camera module for visual verification
-- [ ] Add IoT cloud connectivity for remote access

-## 👨‍💻 Developer

 **Anas Alghannam** - [GitHub Profile](https://github.com/AnasAlghannam)

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-**⭐ If you find this project useful, please give it a star on GitHub!**